Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Sustainability and Commercial Specification

 Engineered timber wins on raw material efficiency.
 A solid 19 mm board uses every millimetre of wood from a felled tree as visible flooring; the rest goes to other products or waste.
-An engineered board uses 3–6 mm of European oak as the wear layer, with the bulk of the board made from plantation-grade ply.
-That ratio means roughly three times the floor area per cubic metre of slow-grown European oak — meaningful when the wear layer is the only part anyone ever sees.
+An engineered board uses European oak as the wear layer — 4 mm on most of our ranges and 6 mm on the Distilled 20 mm board — with the bulk of the board made from plantation-grade ply.
+That means considerably more floor area per cubic metre of European oak — meaningful when the wear layer is the only part anyone ever sees.

 For commercial and architecturally specified projects, the documentation matters more than the raw material story: